StateMapper/StateMapper/README.md

 ### Web API:

-Navigate to http://localhost/statemapper/app/api/ to browse all bulletins.
+Navigate to http://localhost/statemapper/app/api/ to browse all bulletin providers & bulletins.

 Like with the CLI API, most frontend URLs can be appended "/raw" to get a JSON raw output equivalent.